Many sinonasal carcinomas warrant endoscopic endonasal biopsy or removal

 The optimal treatment for many patients with sinonasal carcinoma is maximal surgical removal followed by radiation and in some instances chemotherapy.
 In other cases, biopsy followed by radiation and chemotherapy is the optimal treatment.
 Fortunately, the majority of such cancers can be approached and removed via the nose using an endoscopic endonasal approach.

-At Pacific Pituitary Disorders Center, we have a large experience in the surgical treatment of these sinus and skull base tumors.
+At Pacific Pituitary Disorders Center. located in Santa Monica, CA, we have a large experience in the surgical treatment of these sinus and skull base tumors.
 By incorporating cutting edge technology and instrumentation with proven surgical experience, we make surgery safer, less invasive and more effective.

 Our neurosurgeons and ENT surgeons work closely with our radiation oncologists, medical oncologists and neuropathologists to design the optimal treatment plan that incorporates the latest in radiotherapy techniques and tumor biomarker studies.
 By using comprehensive tumor histological sub-typing and genomic sequencing, we are able to provide a personalized therapeutic approach for each patient.